Let’s find out how to keep pegboard hooks from falling out.

 2. Always opt for pegboard hooks that have a double peg attachment as they’ll stabilize the hook on the board.

-If you’re already stuck with thin pegboard hooks – and you have board with big holes, you’ll need something for optimal security for peg hooks.
+If you’re already stuck with thin pegboard hooks – and you have board with big holes (and you don’t feel like investing in the right hooks), you’ll need something for optimal security for thinner peg hooks.
 There are some quick DIY methods to go about that.

 Option #1 – Metal wire method

-The method is ideal for when the board is fixed to the wall and you’re not able to reach the backside.
+The method is best for when the board is fixed to the wall and you’re not able to reach the backside.

 Things you’ll need